Celebrating Portsmouth’s Centenary

 09:00—09:45: Doors Open - the event begins!

-Time to check-in and get your wristband, grab some free breakfast, drink some much needed coffee and mingle with like-minded hackers! -
+Time to check-in and get your lanyard, grab some free breakfast, drink some much needed coffee and mingle with like-minded hackers! -

 09:45—10:15: Opening talk

-We'll introduce ourselves, let you know what you can expect throughout the day and give you our top tips for making the most of a hack day. -
+We'll introduce ourselves, go through some housekeeping, then give you our top tips for making the most out of a hack day. -

 10:15—13:00: Hacking begins